12 Feb

 Specifications as a burden

-In general, the customer's requirements for functions and general services are recorded in a "Statement of Work", aka specifications.
-This should be as precise as possible.
-However, this is often not an easy task for the customer, as the processes in an ERP project are rather unfamiliar.
-The burden of responsibility that arises from the requirements specification also often leads to confusion or incorrect approaches.
-This is why approaches and methods for creating a requirement specification are more than welcome.
+Generally, in a „Statement of Work“ (SoW), the client specifies the requirements for functions and general services.
+This should be done as precisely as possible.
+However, this is often not an easy task for the client, as the processes in an ERP project are rather unfamiliar.
+The burden of responsibility that arises from the SoW also often leads to confusion or incorrect approaches.
+Therefore, approaches and methods for creating an SoW are more than welcome.

 Good prerequisites are a project team that includes experts in the individual company processes, but also people who have the ERP objective as a whole in mind.
 The company management should also create enough space for all those involved to fulfil the task.
 However, endless meetings are also no way to achieve a successful specification, which then often ends up in endless detailed verbiage.
 This is because it makes no sense for either the provider or the future user in the project.